Main Stage

 You are allowed to vote once for each STrack (Song Track).

-To take a closer look at the Main Stage, "Votes Possible" is calculated as NbrOfPeerVoters X 5 points X .40 percent .
-A Peer Voter is anyone who has uploaded a STrack onto the site during the current jam, and has logged in some time in the last 7 days.
+Let's take a closer look at the Main Stage.
+An "A" is worth 5 points.
+A Peer Voter is anyone who has uploaded a Song Track onto the site during the current jam, and has logged in some time in the last 7 days.
 He is an active harmonica player.
+Therefore, "Votes Possible" is calculated as NbrOfPeerVoters X 5 points X .40 percent .
 If there were 35 Peer Voters the numbers would be 35 X 5 X .40 = 70 points .
 You need 70 points to move our song into the Gold Room!
 Your song would go gold and at the end of its 10 days would move into the Gold Room.
-The NbrOfPeerVoters is the total number of people who have uploaded a STrack during the current jam and have logged into the system within the last 7 days.

 To see the actual numbers used within a jam, go to the jam's Song Charts Page, scroll down to the bottom, and read the explanation that contains that jam's actual numbers.

-When someone uploads a STrack everyone (except themselves) is given 1 vote (You can't vote for yourself.).
+When someone uploads a STrack (a Song Track) everyone (except themselves) is given 1 vote (You can't vote for yourself.).
 If they then remove the STrack, the vote is subtracked from everyone's vote stash.
 If someone's Available Votes was already 0 when this happened, then their Available Votes would go into the negative numbers.

 Votes are tallied by both Popular and Peer modes.
 That is, you can see graphs displaying how well everyone liked your STracks, and how well your Peers, other musicians who uploaded STracks, liked your STrack.
+Generally, these numbers are about the same, since mostly musicians hang out at the site.
+But we do get the occasionally groupie.
+But you don't want to hear about harmonica groupies do you?

 Each person is only allowed to vote for a particular STrack one time.
 If a STrack gets a lot of votes, this means that a variety of people voted for it, rather than one person liked it "a lot".